 Held every Friday night until the 22nd July until the 12th of August in 2017 - the Laneways are always worth a visit but the European Night Market is an absolute must - try pretzels, German sausages, pop up beer bars and, of course, some live music.
 Open 5pm until late.
 Entry is free.

 The Australian Centre of the Moving Image is located in Federation Square and there is always loads of free or cheap art, film or digital exhibitions to explore.
-This winter you can check out the Scorsese exhibition for around $10 to $15 or the 2016 Melbourne International Animation Festival for around $11 (between 19th and 26th June).
+They're open from 10am to 5pm daily.
+This winter you can check out the Aardman animations exhibition, yes Wallace and Gromit - this one will cost an entry fee, but there are loads of other free exhibitions happening at the same time!
 Check out what else is on at ACMI here.

 This market is definitely a local's secret and a great place to explore the local art, fashion and design scene in Melbourne.
 Located in Fitzroy, the market is on all throughout winter every Saturday and Sunday from 11am to 5pm.
 Entry is free.
 You will find everything from "funky beats, vintage clothes and tasty treats."